-In the book ‘The 22 Immutable Laws of Marketing’, authored by Al Ries and Jack Trout, the marketing and positioning expert duo explain how marketing is a battle of perception and not the product and how consumer’s mind takes precedence over the marketplace.
+In the book ‘The 22 Immutable Laws of Marketing’, authored by Al Ries and Jack Trout, the marketing and positioning expert duo explains how marketing is a battle of perception and not the product and how the consumer’s mind takes precedence over the marketplace.

 Indeed.
 Marketing should be centered around delivering a holistic experience about the product to the audience through branding.
-For SaaS companies, investment in branding enables its product to be in TOMA (Top Of the Mind) and stand out from its competitors.
-SaaS space has already reached its tipping point and hence, it becomes crucial for establishing a strong identity in an already crowded marketplace.
+For SaaS companies, investment in branding enables its product to be in TOMA (Top Of the Mind) and stand out from their competitors.
+SaaS space has already reached its tipping point; hence, it becomes crucial for establishing a strong identity in an already crowded marketplace.

 What is Branding?
-Why is important to build a brand?
+Why is Brand Building important?

-Branding is the impression which the audience, prospects, and customers carry about the founder, company and company’s product and/or services.
-Branding is not just a logo, or a tagline or website graphics or slide decks, it’s a much deeper concept.
+Branding is the impression the audience, prospects, and customers carry about the founder, company, and company’s product and/or services.
+Branding is not just a logo design, tagline, website graphics, or slide decks.
+It’s a much deeper concept.
+To learn more about branding, you should consult a branding agency.
 SaaS branding is more about the customers than the company.
 It is all about how you want your customers to have the perception of your services.

-Of course, along with exceptional branding, you need to have a strong product offering and value that no other competitor offers.
-A differentiating factor that sets you apart from the rest of the products in the market, a statement that resonates with your consumer, an aesthetic that sets a bar for itself in the minds of the users.
+Of course, along with exceptional branding, you need to have a strong product offering and value that no competitor offers.
+A differentiating factor that sets you apart from the rest of the products in the market, a statement that resonates with your consumer, an aesthetic that sets a bar for itself in the users’ minds.

 SaaS Branding: Whom is it for?

-No doubt that the customer is at the heart of the company’s brand and brand experience depends on the product and service you deliver and how you deliver.
-Product or service has to deliver value to its users.
+No doubt that the customer is at the heart of the company’s brand, and brand experience depends on the product and service you deliver and how you deliver.
+A product or service has to provide value to its users.

-A company’s brand equity, i.e. consistent branding is critical when it comes to investor relations.
+A company’s brand equity, i.e., consistent branding, is critical regarding investor relations.
 Investors are looking for a sound value proposition and return on investment.
-Hence, branding plays an important role in communicating the image, reputation, integrity, market position, and vision of the company, leading to solid brand equity which helps in gaining investor’s confidence for new products or extensions of the already existing product line.
+Hence, branding plays an essential role in communicating the image, reputation, integrity, market position, and vision of the company, leading to solid brand equity, which helps gain investors’ confidence for new products or extensions of the existing product line.